Freight Forwarders: A Comprehensive Guide, Updated For 2021

 While sometimes used interchangeably, freight forwarders and freight brokers serve different purposes.

 A freight broker works as a middleman, serving to connect carriers and shippers.
 They do not take any responsibility or possession of freight.
 This means that they are not liable for claims if cargo is damaged or issues arise.
-A freight broker will register with the FMCSA (Federal Motor Carrier Safety Administration) for authority as a broker.
+A freight broker registers with FMCSA (Federal Motor Carrier Safety Administration).
 They carry their own insurance to protect their assets in case of loss or damage.

-Conversely, freight forwarders will actually store physical freight for customers, as well as arranging for the transportation of the shipments.
-While providing the same services freight brokers provide, they serve to ship freight under their own bills of lading, store the freight in warehouses, and take responsibility for insurance.
-Typically, freight forwarders will not own the ships or equipment the freight is being moved on.
-However, there are some similar companies, such as Crowley Logistics, who own their ships and also own their equipment.
+Conversely, freight forwarders will actually store physical freight for customers.
+They also arrange for the transportation of the shipments.
+While providing the same services as freight brokers, they ship freight under their own bill of lading.
+Also, they store the freight in warehouses and take responsibility for insurance.
+Typically, forwarders will not own the ships or equipment the freight is being moved on.
+But, there are companies, like Crowley Logistics, who own their ships and equipment.

 Freight Forwarding Around The World

-There are many different variations, rules and regulations faced by freight forwarders or equivalent alternatives around the world.
-Below are some specific differences that exist for Canada, the United Kingdom and the United States.
+There are many rules and regulations faced by freight forwarders around the world.
+Below are specific differences for Canada, the United Kingdom and the United States.

 Freight Forwarding in Canada

 The CIFFA (Canadian International Freight Forwarders Association) was established in 1948.
-Its purpose is to protect and support the status, interest, and character of foreign-owned freight forwarding companies.
+It protects and supports the status, interest, and character of foreign-owned freight forwarders.
 They do this through the establishment of uniform trade regulations and practices.
 Additionally, CIFFA has an educational role, providing certificate programs for freight forwarders.

 Freight Forwarding in the United Kingdom

 In the United Kingdom, freight forwarders remain unlicensed.
-However, many claim membership to BIFA, the British International Freight Association.
-BIFA serves as a major trade association for companies registered in the United Kingdom that engage in international freight transportation across land, air, rail and sea.
+Yet, many claim membership to BIFA, the British International Freight Association.
+BIFA serves as a major trade association for UK registered shippers, including forwarders.
+This covers companies that engage in international transportation across all modes.

 Currently, BIFA has about 1,500 corporations serving as members.
-These companies are known as freight forwarders, and provide a variety of services within their various modes of service.
+Most of these companies are freight forwarders.
+They provide a wide array of international services across land, air, rail, and sea.

 Freight Forwarding in the United States

-In the United States, companies that handle domestic freight over the road are required to register with the DOT’s FMCSA (Federal Motor Carrier Safety Administration), much like freight brokers mentioned above.
-These forwarders serve as carriers, accepting freight for transport.
+In the United States, those handling domestic freight over the road register with the DOT’s FMCSA.
+The Federal Motor Carrier Safety Administration plays a similar role to the entities above.
+These registered forwarders serve as carriers, accepting freight for transport.
 They remain liable for the delivery of freight, and do so under their own bill of lading.

 International ocean freight forwarders arrange shipments both to and from the United States.
-These forwarders are required to register with the Federal Maritime Commission as “Ocean Transportation Intermediaries”.
+These forwarders register with the Federal Maritime Commission as “Ocean Transportation Intermediaries”.
 The two classification options for transportation intermediaries are ocean freight forwarders and NVOCCs.

-- Ocean Freight Forwarder: These are companies or individuals located in the United States dispatching shipments from the U.S. via common carriers.
+- Ocean Freight Forwarder.
+Entities in the United States dispatching shipments via common carriers.
 They book or arrange space for these shipments on behalf of the shippers.

-- Non-Vessel-Operating Common Carrier (NVOCC): These are common carriers that hold themselves out to the public for ocean transportation services.
-NVOCC’s issue their own bills of lading or equivalent documentation.
-However, they do not operate or own the vessels in which the cargo is being transported.
+- Non-Vessel-Operating Common Carrier (NVOCC).
+These are common carriers that publicly serve to carry out ocean transportation services.
+NVOCC’s issue their own bill of lading or equivalent document.
+But, they do not operate or own the vessels in which the cargo is being transported.

 Pros and Cons of Freight Forwarding

-As with any logistics services, there are plenty of factors that play into the overall process.
-While freight forwarding may seem like a win-win situation for customers, there are also some caveats that should be known before diving in.
+As with any logistics service, there are many factors that play into the end-to-end process.
+Freight forwarding may seem like a win-win situation for customers.
+Despite this, there are also some caveats to be aware of before diving in with a forwarder service.